-1. Introduction .
-1
+1. Introduction 1

 1.1 Overview 1

 1.1.1 Certification Practice Statement 1

 1.1.2 CPS Applicability 2

 1.2 Document Name and Identification 2

 1.3 PKI Participants 4

 1.3.1 Certification Authorities

 1.3.2 Registration Authorities 5

 1.3.3 Subscribers

 1.3.4 Relying Parties

 1.3.5 Other Participants

 1.4 Certificate Usage

 1.4.1 Appropriate Certificate Uses

-1.4.2 Prohibited Certificate Uses

 1.5 Policy Administration

 1.5.1 Organization Administering the Document

+1.5.2 Contact Person

-1.5.3 Person Determining CPS Suitability for the Policy
+1.5.3 Person Determining CPS Suitability for the Policy 12

 1.5.4 CPS Approval Procedures

-1.6 Definitions and Acronyms
+1.6 Definitions and Acronyms .13

-2. Publication and Repository Responsibilities
+2. Publication and Repository Responsibilities 14

-2.1 Repositories
+2.1 Repositories .14

-2.2 Publication of Certification Information
+2.2 Publication of Certification Information .14

-2.3 Time or Frequency of Publication
+2.3 Time or Frequency of Publication .15

 2.4 Access Controls on Repositories

-3. Identification and Authentication
+3. Identification and Authentication 16

-3.1 Naming
+3.1 Naming .16

 3.1.1 Types of Names

+3.1.2 Need for Names to be Meaningful

 3.1.3 Anonymity or Psuedonymity of Subscribers

 3.1.4 Rules for Interpreting Various Name Forms

 3.1.5 Uniqueness of Names

-3.1.6 Recognition, Authentication, and Role of Trademarks 18

-3.2 Initial Identity Validation 18
+3.2 Initial Identity Validation

-3.2.1 Method to Prove Possession of Private Key 18
+3.2.1 Method to Prove Possession of Private Key

 3.2.2 Authentication of Organization Identity

-3.2.3 Authentication of Individual Identity
+3.2.3 Authentication of Individual Identity 21

 3.2.4 Non-verified Subscriber Information 23

-3.2.5 Validation of Authority 23 3.2.6 Criteria for Interoperation 29 3.2.7 Data Source Accuracy 29 3.3 Identification and Authentication for Re-key Requests 30 3.3.1 Identification and Authentication for Routine Re-key 3.3.2 Identification and Authentication for Re-key after Revocation 30 3.4 Identification and Authentication for Revocation Request 30 4.
-Certificate Life-cycle Operational Requirements 32 4.1 Certificate Application 32 4.1.1 Who Can Submit a Certificate Application 4.1.2 Enrollment Process and Responsibilities 4.2 Certificate Application Processing 32 4.2.1 Performing Identification and Authentication Functions 4.2.2 Approval or Rejection of Certificate Applications 33 4.2.3 Time to Process Certificate Applications 34 4.3 Certificate Issuance 35 4.3.1 CA Actions during Certificate Issuance 35 4.3.2 Notification to Subscriber by the CA of Issuance of Certificate 36 4.4 Certificate Acceptance 36 4.4.1 Conduct Constituting Certificate Acceptance 36 4.4.2 Publication of the Certificate by the CA 4.4.3 Notification of Certificate Issuance by the CA to Other Entities 37 4.5 Key Pair and Certificate Usage 37 4.5.1 Subscriber Private Key and Certificate Usage 37 4.5.2 Relying Party Public Key and Certificate Usage 4.6 Certificate Renewal 38 4.6.1 Circumstances for Certificate Renewal 4.6.2 Who May Request Renewal 4.6.3 Processing Certificate Renewal Requests 4.6.4 Notification of New Certificate Issuance to Subscriber 4.6.6 Publication of the Renewal Certificate by the CA 4.6.7 Notification of Certificate Issuance by the CA to Other Entities 4.7 Certificate Re-Key 4.7.1 Circumstance for Certificate Re-key 4.7.2 Who May Request Certification of a New Public Key 4.7.3 Processing Certificate Re-keying Requests 40 4.7.4 Notification of New Certificate Issuance to Subscriber 4.7.5 Conduct Constituting Acceptance of a Re-keyed Certificate 4.7.6 Publication of the Re-keyed Certificate by the CA 4.7.7 Notification of Certificate Issuance by the CA to Other Entities 4.8 Certificate Modification 40
+3.2.5 Validation of Authority 23 3.2.6 Criteria for Interoperation 30 3.2.7 Data Source Accuracy 30 3.3 Identification and Authentication for Re-key Requests 30 3.3.1 Identification and Authentication for Routine Re-key 30 3.3.2 Identification and Authentication for Re-key after Revocation 31 3.4 Identification and Authentication for Revocation Request 31 4.
+Certificate Life-cycle Operational Requirements 32 4.1 Certificate Application 32 4.1.1 Who Can Submit a Certificate Application 4.1.2 Enrollment Process and Responsibilities 32 4.2 Certificate Application Processing 32 4.2.1 Performing Identification and Authentication Functions 4.2.2 Approval or Rejection of Certificate Applications 33 4.2.3 Time to Process Certificate Applications 34 4.3 Certificate Issuance 35 4.3.1 CA Actions during Certificate Issuance 35 4.3.2 Notification to Subscriber by the CA of Issuance of Certificate 36 4.4 Certificate Acceptance 36 4.4.1 Conduct Constituting Certificate Acceptance 36 4.4.2 Publication of the Certificate by the CA 4.4.3 Notification of Certificate Issuance by the CA to Other Entities 4.5 Key Pair and Certificate Usage 4.5.1 Subscriber Private Key and Certificate Usage 4.5.2 Relying Party Public Key and Certificate Usage 4.6 Certificate Renewal 4.6.1 Circumstances for Certificate Renewal 4.6.2 Who May Request Renewal 4.6.3 Processing Certificate Renewal Requests 4.6.5 Conduct Constituting Acceptance of a Renewal Certificate 4.6.6 Publication of the Renewal Certificate by the CA 4.6.7 Notification of Certificate Issuance by the CA to Other Entities 4.7 Certificate Re-Key 39 4.7.1 Circumstance for Certificate Re-key 4.7.2 Who May Request Certification of a New Public Key 40 4.7.3 Processing Certificate Re-keying Requests 4.7.4 Notification of New Certificate Issuance to Subscriber 4.7.5 Conduct Constituting Acceptance of a Re-keyed Certificate 4.7.6 Publication of the Re-keyed Certificate by the CA 4.8 Certificate Modification T.U VI HIIVAU 1/104111/441911